Approximate time to read: 2 minutes.

 There’s a couple of companies that can take you part-way along the Forgotton World Highway including cycling tours, a purpose built railway pod and kayaking adventures.

-If you would like more detailed information about New Zealand, you can download the Lonely Planet Guidebook for New Zealand (in e-Book format), now on iTunes.
+If you would like more detailed information about New Zealand, you can purchase the Lonely Planet Guidebook for New Zealand with free shipping.

 For general brochures about New Zealand and a map, contact Tourism New Zealand.